 This simple recipe infuses mushrooms with a bacon-y flavor.
-See how to easily make vegan mushroom bacon with a few simple ingredients.
+See how to easily make vegan mushroom bacon with just a few simple ingredients — soy sauce, maple syrup, and barbecue seasoning blend.
+And you can use almost any kind of mushroom — shiitake, cremini, oyster, portobello and others.

 You can make almost anything taste like bacon — of the vegan variety.
 Tempeh, tofu, large coconut flakes, wavy-cut carrots … the possibilities are, if not endless, then certainly plentiful.
 Mushrooms are my favorite food to “baconize” — the mouth feel and texture are so appealing.